 - Dealer name and location

-The listings also indicate whether the price is above or below the official CARFAX value.
-CARFAX values are based on market prices, so you can quickly see if a car listing is being sold above or below that.
-Click on a listing to get contact details of the seller, and you can also view a free CARFAX report to go with it.
+The listings also indicate a price above or below the official CARFAX value.
+CARFAX values are based on market prices, so you can quickly see how an individual car stacks up against others in the marketplace.
+Click on a listing to get seller contact details and view a free CARFAX report.

-Although you can’t directly purchase the car via their website, you can message the seller directly through it, so you don’t need to visit any third-party websites to make first contact.
+Although you can't directly purchase the car via the CARFAX website, you can message the seller directly through the platform.
+There's no need to visit a third-party website.